KhoaMai1306/Search_Engine/README.md

 Add topic modeling to categorize reviews into broader themes.
 Improve sentiment analysis by fine-tuning a BERT model.
 Build a web-based interface for an interactive search experience.
 This README makes your project practical by tying it to real-world use cases and explaining how it can benefit businesses.
-Let me know if you need any modifications! 🚀

 Steps to Set Up the Environment
 1. Activate Virtual Environment